 Michelle Avallone is the Research Export Control Officer.
 Her work focuses on matters relating to export controls and international research.
 Before joining Columbia in 2013, Ms. Avallone was an attorney in private practice focusing on government contracts and export controls.
 Ms. Avallone graduated from Columbia Law School in 2006.
 Prior to law school, she received a M.A. in Anthropology from Columbia University.

 Michelle Benson is the Assistant Director for Research Integrity and Compliance.
 Her work focuses on promoting research and data integrity through various workshops and trainings, research group consultations, and development of resources to aid in the conduct of research.
 She also works on matters concerning conflict-of-interest and research misconduct.
 Dr. Benson has a Ph.D. in Materials Chemistry from the University of Wisconsin-Madison.
-Dr. Benson's dissertation focused on heterogenous catalysis by developing new surface functionalization techniques on nanoscale metal oxides.
+Her dissertation focused on heterogenous catalysis by developing new surface functionalization techniques on nanoscale metal oxides.
 In addition to her research at UW-Madison, Dr. Benson also worked with the Wisconsin Alumni Research Foundation on projects involving outreach, technology transfer, and research collaboration.
 Before coming to Columbia in January 2014, Dr. Benson was an adjunct professor teaching undergraduate chemistry to science majors and nursing students.

 Heather Koenig is the Administrative Manager for the Office of Research Compliance and Training.
 He is primarily responsible for day-to-day office operations and finance management.